Bounded $H_{\infty}$-calculus for Boundary Value Problems on Manifolds with Conical Singularities: Bounded -calculus for parameter-elliptic realizations

-We conclude again from Remark \ref{rem:change_omega} that $ \widetilde G_R^*\,(\eta^\mu-\underline A_T)^{-1} G_R \in \cC_G^{-\mu,0}(\D,\Sigma;0,0)$, and the proof is complete. \end{proof}
+We conclude again from \reftext{Remark~\ref{rem:change_omega}} that $ \widetilde{G}_{R}^{*}\,(\eta ^{\mu }-\underline{A}_{T})^{-1} G_{R} \in { \mathcal{C}}_{G}^{-\mu ,0}({\mathbb{D}},\Sigma ;0,0)$, and the proof is complete. \end{proof}

-The following theorem is a consequence of Theorem \ref{Resolvent} and \cite[Theorem 4.1]{CSS0}, noting that the required holomorphicity of the principal interior symbol is immediate from the fact that it arises as the inverse of the principal symbol of $\eta^\mu-A$, as it has been shown already in the proof of \cite[Theorem 5.4]{CSS0}.
+The following theorem is a consequence of \reftext{Theorem~\ref{Resolvent}} and \cite[Theorem 4.1]{CSS0}, noting that the required holomorphicity of the principal interior symbol is immediate from the fact that it arises as the inverse of the principal symbol of $\eta ^{\mu }-A$.
+This has been shown already in the proof of \cite[Theorem 5.4]{CSS0}.

-\begin{theorem} Under the assumptions {\rm (E1)-(E3)} there exists a constant $c>0$ such that $c+\underline A_T$ has a bounded $H_\infty$-calculus on $\cH^{0,\gamma}_p(\D,E)$ for all $1<p<+\infty$. \end{theorem}
+\begin{theorem} Under the assumptions \textup{(E1)-(E3)} there exists a constant $c>0$ such that $c+\underline{A}_{T}$ has a bounded $H_{\infty }$-calculus on ${\mathcal{H}}^{0,\gamma }_{p}({\mathbb{D}},E)$ for all $1<p<+\infty $. \end{theorem}